The Booking of your participation in any journey takes place in three stages:

 Winter Buddhist Mysteries in Ladakh.

-Photographers and active travelers from all countries of the CIS and the world can take part in the photo tour.
+Photographers and active travelers from all countries of the world can take part in the photo tour.

 Ladakh has special requirements for physical condition: